sambdavidson/secure-messenger/README.md

 Known issues:
 - The application can get stuck on "Establishing secure connection."
 Usually on LANs and when communicating over certain types of firewalls.
-- The GUI is somewhat unpolished.
-The disabling and re-enabling of certain GUI elements can be buggy.
-The output text is poorly formatted and hard to read.
-The send button will not activate when 'Enter' is pressed.